 Dr. Fukuyama has written widely on issues in development and international politics.
 His book, The End of History and the Last Man, was published by Free Press in 1992 and has appeared in over twenty foreign editions.
 His most recent book, The Origins of Political Order, was published in April 2011; the companion volume Political Order and Political Decay: From the Industrial Revolution to the Globalization of Democracy, was published in September 2014.
-Other books include America at the Crossroads: Democracy, Power, and the Neoconservative Legacy, and Falling Behind: Explaining the Development Gap between Latin America and the United States.
+Other books include America at the Crossroads: Democracy, Power, and the Neoconservative Legacy, Our Posthuman Future: Consequences of the Biotechnology Revolution, and Trust: The Social Virtues and the Creation of Prosperity.

 Francis Fukuyama received his B.A. from Cornell University in classics, and his Ph.D. from Harvard in Political Science.
 He was a member of the Political Science Department of the RAND Corporation, and of the Policy Planning Staff of the US Department of State.
 He previously taught at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University and at George Mason University's School of Public Policy.
 He served as a member of the President's Council on Bioethics from 2001-2004.